izetex/contracts/README.md

 in TokenDriver as campaigns and auctions.
 This rule ensures that the token will not be accidentally sent to wrong smart contract.
 Also it ensures the protocol execution to be appied for all IZX token operations.

+TokenDriver can be changed by voting procedure, controlled by [ControlledByVote.sol](contracts/drive/ControlledByVote.sol) smart contract.
+Token holders can vote with their tokens to change the TokenDriver for IZX token.
+If the new TokenDriver wins in the amount of voted tokens, the changeController method is unlocked and can be used to change the controller.

 Sources are located in [TokenDriver.sol](contracts/drive/TokenDriver.sol).

 ### DriveToken smart contract